OpenVPN/openvpn-dev-openwrt/README.md

 * openvpn-dco-dev: openvpn software built out of the latest dco branch

-These two packages are helpful to test OpenVPN with DCO (Data Channel Offload) support before it gets release.
+These two packages are helpful to test OpenVPN with DCO (Data Channel Offload) support before it gets released.

 ## Usage